|Sep. 28th, 2016 09:34 pm A Bucket Of Dim-Sims|

 The crashed craft had torn a long furrow across the ground and we could see its impact had produced dollops of melted glass.
 It was then we knew that there was profit to be made from this discovery, and we sent the Waft-Wing back to the caravan to summon help.
 Then we turned our attention to the crashed vessel itself.
 The mostly intact craft was huge.
 Three Dune-Winders lying snout to tail would approximate its length.
 Parts of it had come off and were scattered along the ground.
 I carefully examined a part, which looked and felt like an odd blend of metal and ceramic.

 As we got closer we saw a gaping hole in the side and Nom decided to go in.
-I argued that we had always been too wary to get close to the Shining City.
+I argued that we should be wary,, just as we were with the Shining City.
 Nom retorted that just one crashed ship was nothing to be scared of and proceeded to enter into its darkened interior.
 Somewhat cautiously, I followed, drawing forth a small jar of glow-jelly from my satchel.

 We discerned that there were several rooms on two levels arranged around a cross-way of narrow passages.
 Fully a half of its bulk was composed of whatever mechanics made it fly.
 There was a smell of burning throughout.
 In the forward-most chamber we found three inhabitants, and we could tell that they were alive, because they were moving, if with difficulty.
 Nom and I had sometimes speculated on what aliens looked like.
 We had wondered whether they had downy hides or scales or chitinous carapaces like the various living things that inhabited our world.
 Suddenly we had three specimens right in front of us.
 They all had the same arrangement of limbs as us, but beyond that each was different.

 The smallest of them seemed to be encased in the same substance that the ship itself was made of, including glassy portions from which scintillating colours shined.
-I supposed it wore some kind of armour but Nom speculated that it could have been a wholly artificial burlesque of a person.
+I supposed it wore some kind of armour but Nom mused that it could be the wholly artificial burlesque of a person.